 Meanwhile, New York City’s private employment in outpatient medical care — the offices of physicians, offices of dentists, offices of other health practitioners, outpatient care centers, and medical and diagnostic laboratories industries combined — equaled just 1,491 per 100,000 city residents.
 That is well below the U.S. average of 1,800, the Downstate Suburbs at 2,185, the Upstate Urban Counties at 1,977, New Jersey at 2,066, Fairfield County at 2052, and the Rest of Connecticut at 2,116.
 The Rest of NY State is below both NYC and the U.S. average at 1,405.

-Adding it up, New York City’s private health care employment in total is at about the U.S. average per 100,000 residents, but it is more concentrated in hospitals than the U.S. as a whole.
+Adding it up, New York City’s private health care employment in total is slightly above the U.S. average per 100,000 residents, but it is more concentrated in hospitals than the U.S. as a whole.
 Fairfield County is also about average, with the Rest of New York State lower, but all the other areas charted much higher.

 Within New York, Nassau and Westchester Counties were at about the same place in 2017 that they had been in 1997, but Erie County (Buffalo) local government hospital employment per 100,000 residents rose to 357 from 241, with most of the increase during the 2007 to 2017 period.